Wyntuition/jekyll-now/todo/03-work-project.md

 +Domain
-    - 3rd step required photo validation.
-Used to be mailed it, now upload
+    - 3rd step = final step (FC03): required photo validation.
+Used to be mailed it, now upload +story for mod SVS user auth
+    - EADS - 18 mo of employment history requested by agencies provided by SVS verifier to see if qualifying to unemployment

 test strategy NS:
     - test audit,
     - test case tracking
+    - examples
+    - check in with team

 - test case tracking with BAs, Pam collab?
 - follwo up on norms, test strateegy, code standards, issues list